|Area||19 square kilometres|

 |Height||10 metres a.s.l.|

-The mines and the port in Rio Marina were used for extracting and transporting the iron mineral that, even today, with its sparkling reddish colour is typical of more or less the whole town; it is everywhere, on the walls of the houses, on the beaches, and even on the sea bed.
+Rio Marina was once looked upon as the Iron Capital of the Island of Elba.
+The mines and the port in Rio Marina were used for extracting and transporting the iron mineral that, even today, with its sparkling reddish colour it is typical of more or less the whole town; it is everywhere, on the walls of the houses, on the beaches, and even on the sea bed.

-After the last mine was closed, the town's economy turned to tourism, and this has made Rio Marina a flourishing beach resort.
 All the old mines are on the eastern side of Elba, around Rio Marina and Capoliveri.
-Going from North to South you come across the Rioalbano mine that runs along the coastline from Cala del Telegrafo and Rioalbano to all of Monte Calendozio.
+Going from North to South you come across the Rio Albano mine that runs along the coastline from Cala del Telegrafo and Rio Albano to all of Monte Calendozio.

 Are you looking for a place to stay for your holiday in Rio Marina?
 Visit this page to see all accommodation available near Rio Marina